Packa95392/Packa95392/README.md

 ## 🎯 Currently

-Working as a data analyst on a public-health program.
+Working as a data analyst in a public-health program.

-Interested in connecting with people working in **data analytics, data governance, statistical analysis, and applied statistics**.
+Interested in connecting with people working in **data analytics, data governance, statistical analysis, and statistics**.

 ## 📫 Contact